mairadanielaferrari/favorites-generator/README.md

 ## Resolution:

-You can run it by calling python favorites-generator.py
+It can be run by calling "python favorites-generator.py"

 In case you want to see the instructions you can run python favorites-generator.py -h .